Dannykhvn/Dannykhvn/README.md

 # 🌱 Welcome to Daniel Khavin's GitHub Portfolio 🌿

 Hi there!
-I'm Daniel Khavin – a passionate **Computer Information Technology** student at BCIT 💻, combining hands-on experience with a strong foundation in web development, software development & database design.
+I'm Daniel Khavin – a passionate **Computer Information Technology** student at BCIT 💻, combining hands-on experience with a strong foundation in web development, software development, cloud design & database design.
 I’m driven to develop meaningful, creative and secure tech solutions that address real-world challenges, inspire progress, and create a lasting, positive impact in our increasingly digital world.
 Explore my projects and let’s connect! 👋

 ---